-- work closely with the Headteacher, deputy designated safeguarding lead and the nominated governor. - liaise and seek advice from the Local Authority Designated Officer when the need arises. - take part in strategy discussions and inter-agency meetings and/or to support other staff to do so.
+• To work closely with the Headteacher, deputy designated safeguarding leads and the nominated governor.

+- To liaise and seek advice from the Local Authority Designated Officer when the need arises. - To take part in strategy discussions and inter-agency meetings and/or to support other staff to do so.